KabirUberoi/Market-Regime-detection-using-Hidden-Markov-Models/README.md

 # Hidden Markov Model for Market Regimes

-This repository contains the implementation of a Hidden Markov Model (HMM) to detect market regimes.
+This repository contains the implementation of a Hidden Markov Model (HMM) to detect market regimes as per the second assignment for the course MTL106 : Probability and Stochastic Processes.
 The objective is to classify financial market regimes (Bullish or Bearish) based on asset return data.

 ## Problem Overview